This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 When to Thaw Turkey

 If you’re not sure when you should start thawing turkey for Thanksgiving – turkey takes a while to thaw! – first, check my guide on How Long to Thaw a Turkey.
-In this guide, I review all the ways you can thaw turkey safely and efficiently.
+In this guide, I review how to execute a fully thawed turkey safely and efficiently.

 Try my favorite roasted turkey recipes: